 Journal of Financial Counseling and Planning is a peer-reviewed research journal and the official journal of the Association for Financial Counseling & Planning Education.
 The journal’s mission is to disseminate scholarly research related to: the financial decision making of individuals and families; financial education and financial counseling techniques; and the education of professional financial educators, counselors, and planners.
 Research concerning all audiences, both U.S. and international, is encouraged.

-The JFCP is a peer-reviewed journal published two times a year by the Association for Financial Counseling and Planning Education®.
+The JFCP is a peer-reviewed journal published three times a year by the Association for Financial Counseling and Planning Education®.
 JFCP features original research and descriptions of effective approaches to education and practice concerning all aspects of financial counseling and planning.
 Readers expect to find detailed recommendations for education and practice in journal articles.
 JFCP also publishes book reviews.

 Papers can be research reports, theories and tools, literature reviews, policy reviews, and case studies.
 Preferred topics should be relevant to household finance, consumer finance, personal finance, and behavioral finance.
 Specifically, topics of interest include but are not limited to: